CrimsonVista/UTAustin-Courses/2020fa_cs361s/labs/lab4/lab4.md

 We want to use gdb here to analyze what the cmdbuf address is and to analyze the contents of the address space around the stack pointer so we know how much to overflow our string.

 Call `make` and `make pipes` before running `./runtarget 1 2452` to prepare target 1 for sploit1.
-In another terminal also run `netcat -l -p 6666` to await our hack to work.
+In another terminal also run `nc -l -p 6666` to await our hack to work.

 To attach gdb to your program you run `gdb -p pid` where the pid is the number you find after running `ps` in your shell and finding the run-target proccess id.
 Now we want to set a breakpoint at the overflow function using `b overflow`.
 Now we can run `./sploit1` and hit continue in gdb with `c`.